28th December 1941 (Sun)

 PO Stonell (MTB 11) "Out of 32 who started the 15 mile walk to Waichow only 9 finished.
 It was just British grit and a mouth-organ."

-Admiral Chan Chak CN "We arrived at the outskirts of Waichow at 13.00 where we were met by Director Chen and the local Mayor, Mr Wang and other senior officials.
+Admiral Chan Chak ROC "We arrived at the outskirts of Waichow at 13.00 where we were met by Director Chen and the local Mayor, Mr Wang, and other senior officials.
 We drank some tea and talked about how we fought in Hong Kong and how we escaped before marching to the commanders centre in town."

 Ted Ross MoI "I pedalled Mac & arrived Waichow (Col. Chauvin) 1.30 & had excellent tea & cakes.
 Mac & I went ahead by bicycle into Waichow about 2PM."